StationSync/StationSync/README.md

 # stationSync
-StationSync is the website you want to you to get your next train.
+StationSync is the website you want to use to get your next train.